-For physicians, hospitals, managed care organizations, and many other providers of health care services, every aspect of service delivery is closely scrutinized for fraud and abuse.
-In an environment where simple mistakes can trigger onerous enforcement actions, our Fraud and Abuse Compliance Counseling and Defense lawyers work with providers to mitigate compliance risk and defend them in government investigations.
+For physicians, hospitals, managed care organizations, and other health care providers, every aspect of service delivery is closely scrutinized for fraud and abuse.
+In a space where simple mistakes can trigger onerous enforcement actions, our Fraud and Abuse Compliance Counseling and Defense lawyers work with providers to mitigate legal risk and defend them in government investigations.

 Staying in Front of Compliance Issues